1. Overview

 As we can see, the class Graph is using Map from Java Collections to define the adjacency list.

-There are several operations possible on a graph data structure, such as creating, updating or searching through the graph.
+Several operations are possible on a graph data structure, such as creating, updating, or searching through the graph.

 We’ll go through some of the more common operations and see how we can implement them in Java.